PongAlmighty/GoogleSheetScoreboard/readme.md

 The page will refresh every N seconds based on the value of `$refreshRate` by repeatedly calling `loadData()`.

-If the total score is  `0`, all players are shown at font size `10px`.
-The moment someone scores a point, only them, and other players with more than `0`, will show.
+If your score is  `0` you do not show on the board.
+Any player with more than `0`, will show.
 The higher your score the larger font size your player is shown in.